 The French Christmas Traditions in Alsace-Lorraine

-The lights are inextricably related to the Christmas markets of Alsace and Lorraine.
-However many villages that do not host a Christmas market would have strings of light decorating the streets.
-And often a glittering Christmas tree standing on the main square.
+However, many villages that do not host a Christmas market would have strings of light decorating the streets.

-Main cities of France would decorate their streets with repetitive and plain Christmas decorations.
 In Alsace, tradition has it that the Advent period is the moment to express one’s decorative skills.

-They are numerous examples of places to see Christmas lights in Alsace and Lorraine.
+There are numerous examples of places to see Christmas lights in Alsace and Lorraine.

-Here are some ideas of visit:
+Here are some ideas for a visit:

 Strasbourg, Alsace

-Nicknamed “Capital of Christmas”, Strasbourg is no stranger to an abundance of lights and decorations.
-Head to the narrow rue des Orfèvres and rue du Maroquin near the cathedral.
-The picturesque district of La Petite France is also a great place to visit.
+Nicknamed the “Capital of Christmas”, Strasbourg is no stranger to an abundance of lights and decorations.

 ► Find out more about Christmas in Strasbourg